-The right way to develop an exit strategy is to plan for the future, but start maximising your value now.
+The right way to develop a business exit strategy is to plan for the future, but start maximising your value now.
 Most business owners operate their business to minimise tax, however this can have serious implications when it comes time to sell and your profit is not showing at the level it should be.
 This is just one of the many steps we will discuss with you when it comes to planning an effective exit strategy for your business.

 Waiting until you want to sell is not the time to begin planning an exit strategy.
 Even though the term ‘exit strategy’ almost sounds like you are thinking of selling tomorrow, in reality it is simply planning for an eventual sale, whether it is one or five years down the track.